jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

   - Populates `image_scene` for active images and writes corresponding cache files under `cache/detections/`; records errors without stopping.
   - Computes near-duplicate groups based on `phash` Hamming distance (threshold `<= 16` by default) and persists them into `image_near_duplicate` in both cache and primary databases.
   - Computes near-duplicate groups based on `phash` Hamming distance (threshold `<= 16` by default) and persists them into `image_near_duplicate` in both `cache/index.db` and `data/index.db`; anchors are chosen by `mtime` and tie-broken by `image_id`.
-  - Computes SigLIP embeddings and BLIP captions for canonical images and persists them under `cache/embeddings/` and `cache/captions/`, with projections into `image_embedding` and `image_caption`.
+- Computes SigLIP embeddings and BLIP captions for canonical images and persists them under `cache/embeddings/` and `cache/captions/`, with cache rows written into `image_embedding` and `image_caption`.
 - Preprocessing respects `config/settings.yaml` defaults for model IDs, devices, batch sizes, and pipeline flags, with CLI arguments overriding config values when supplied.
 - Re-running skips unchanged images; updates new/modified assets; flags missing paths appropriately.
 - Interrupted runs can resume from recorded checkpoints/batch cursors without reprocessing completed work.